chipmuenk/modular_synths/esp32.md

 ### Arduino Audio Tools

-This library mainly provides different audio sources and sinks, including sound generators, encoders and decoders.
+This [library](https://github.com/pschatzmann/arduino-audio-tools) mainly provides different audio sources and sinks, including sound generators, encoders and decoders.
+These sources and sinks are based on the concept of "streams", like:

-https://github.com/pschatzmann/arduino-audio-tools can be downloaded and installed as a zip-File
+- **I2S** (Inter-IC Sound) is a synchronous serial standard for transmitting audio signals that is widely used by many ADCs and DACs, digital microphones or audio DSPs.
+- **A2DP** (Advanced Audio Distribution Profile) is a Bluetooth profile and technique for transmitting stereo audio streams.
+This profile is supported by most platforms and operating systems, different codecs can be specified.
+- **RTSP** (Real-Time Streaming Protocol) for *controlling* the streaming of audio-visual data via IP-based networks.
+The actual data is usually transmitted using the Real-Time Transport Protocol (RTP).

+The library brings plenty of examples organized in subfolders:

+- *examples-audiokit* is dedicated to the deprecated Audiokit Library
+- *examples-basic-api*  xx
+- *examples-dsp* for various DSP audio synthesis libraries like [Maximilian](https://github.com/micknoise/Maximilian), [Faust](../faust.md), Mozzi
+- *examples-player*: streaming from SD-card, URLs etc. to I2S, A2DP, FFT or analog

 ## Marcel License